angular/components/guides/v15-mdc-migration.md

   @include mat.all-component-typographies();
   ```

-  or individually for components your app uses:
+  or individually for components your application uses:

   ```scss
   @import '@angular/material' as mat;